 India’s Skill Gaming Industry: Investment Outlook and Regulatory Landscape

-India’s federal government is reportedly considering setting up a regulatory body for regulating the ‘skill gaming’ industry to stimulate investment and protect player interests.
-A report from The Business Standard suggests that the need for regulation comes after growing incidents of money laundering and addiction due to skill gaming; India is among the world’s four largest gaming markets.
+Amid ongoing discussions to regulate skill gaming industry in India, the federal government recently announced its decision to bring skill gaming industry under the ambit of Ministry of Electronics and Information Technology (MeitY).
+This move is a step towards finalizing a uniform and targeted law for online gaming industry in India, which was much needed to stimulate investment and protect player interests.
+The need for regulation arose after growing incidents of money laundering and addiction due to skill gaming; India is among the world’s four largest gaming markets.
 The gaming industry welcomed the move as regulatory certainty will bring it legitimacy.
 It will also boost scope for investments, while safeguarding the interests of skilled game players, whose population has grown from 360 million in 2020 to 510 million in 2022.

 What is ‘skill gaming’?